Christopher Noe

 Christopher Noe is a German chess grandmaster.

 Chess career

 In July 2024, he finished in 10th place in the Czech Open.

-In August 2024, he played in the Puzzle Battle World Championship, where he was defeated in the first round after scoring worse than Ray Robson, Daniel Naroditsky, and Tanitoluwa Adewumi.
+In August 2024, he played in the Puzzle Battle World Championship, where he was eliminated in the first round after scoring worse than Ray Robson, Daniel Naroditsky, and Tanitoluwa Adewumi.

 He was awarded the Grandmaster title in 2025, after achieving his norms at the: